emrgnt-cmplxty/automata/automata/docs/core/embedding/embedding_similarity.rst

 ===================

-``EmbeddingSimilarity`` is an abstract base class that provides an interface for finding the most similar symbols to a given query text in a codebase.
-It relies on embeddings, which are numerical representations of text data.
-Given a query, EmbeddingSimilarity computes the similarity between this query and the existing symbols in the codebase and returns the results.
-The primary methods in this class are ``get_nearest_entries_for_query`` and ``get_query_similarity_dict``.
+``EmbeddingSimilarity`` is an abstract base class that provides an interface for estimating the similarity between an embedding and a collection of symbols.
+This class contains two abstract methods, ``get_nearest_entries_for_query`` and ``get_query_similarity_dict``, which return the k nearest symbols and the similarity between a given query and all symbols, respectively.
-Implementations of this class provide the functionality for different types of similarity calculations and embedding providers.

 Related Symbols
 ---------------

+-  ``automata.tests.unit.test_symbol_similarity.test_get_nearest_symbols_for_query``
 -  ``automata.core.embedding.symbol_similarity.SymbolSimilarity``
+-  ``automata.tests.unit.test_symbol_embedding.test_get_embedding``
+-  ``automata.core.database.vector.VectorDatabaseProvider.calculate_similarity``
+-  ``automata.tests.unit.test_symbol_embedding.test_update_embeddings``
--  ``automata.core.symbol.symbol_types.Symbol``
+-  ``automata.core.database.vector.JSONVectorDatabase.calculate_similarity``
--  ``automata.core.embedding.code_embedding.SymbolCodeEmbeddingHandler``
+-  ``automata.tests.unit.test_symbol_embedding.test_add_new_embedding``
 -  ``automata.core.symbol.symbol_types.SymbolEmbedding``
--  ``automata.core.database.vector.JSONVectorDatabase``
--  ``automata.core.database.vector.VectorDatabaseProvider.calculate_similarity``
--  ``automata.core.embedding.embedding_types.EmbeddingProvider``

 Example
 -------

-Below is an example demonstrating how to create a custom implementation of ``EmbeddingSimilarity``:
+The following is an example demonstrating how to subclass ``EmbeddingSimilarity`` and implement its abstract methods.

 .. code:: python

-   import numpy as np
    from automata.core.embedding.embedding_types import EmbeddingSimilarity

-   class CustomEmbeddingSimilarity(EmbeddingSimilarity):
+   class MyEmbeddingSimilarity(EmbeddingSimilarity):

-       def __init__(self, embedding_handler):
-           self.embedding_handler = embedding_handler

-       def get_nearest_entries_for_query(self, query_text: str, k_nearest: int) -> Dict[Symbol, float]:
+       def get_nearest_entries_for_query(self, query_text: str, k_nearest: int) -> Dict[Any, float]:
-           # Implement custom logic to find k nearest entries
+           # Implement logic for finding the k nearest entries for the given query text
            pass

-       def get_query_similarity_dict(self, query_text: str) -> Dict[Symbol, float]:
+       def get_query_similarity_dict(self, query_text: str) -> Dict[Any, float]:
-           # Implement custom logic to compute similarity between query and symbols
+           # Implement logic for finding the similarity between the query text and all supported symbols
            pass

-   # Create an instance
-   embedding_handler = SymbolCodeEmbeddingHandler(embedding_db, embedding_provider)
-   custom_similarity = CustomEmbeddingSimilarity(embedding_handler)

 Limitations
 -----------

-The ``EmbeddingSimilarity`` class itself serves as an interface for the specific implementations, which allows for different approaches to calculate similarity.
-The primary issue here is that those implementations can handle different types of embeddings and similarity calculations, so choosing or creating the correct one is crucial for achieving accurate results.
-Also, depending on the chosen embedding provider, the quality and speed of retrieving embeddings could vary.
-As it is an abstract class, it cannot be instantiated directly and requires implementation of its methods.
+As an abstract base class, ``EmbeddingSimilarity`` cannot be instantiated directly.
+It serves as a template for creating custom classes to estimate embedding similarity by having the custom class inherit from ``EmbeddingSimilarity`` and implementing its abstract methods.
+Additionally, the example provided above uses dummy ``pass`` statements for the custom implementation of the abstract methods.
+In a real implementation, these methods need to be replaced with appropriate logic for obtaining the desired similarity measures.

 Follow-up Questions:
 --------------------

--  How can we optimize the performance of similarity calculations for large codebases?
+-  How can the supplied context be expanded to provide more comprehensive and executable examples for ``EmbeddingSimilarity`` subclasses?